-12.4 TRF ESAL TABLES
+12.4 TRF_ESAL TABLES

 The TRF_ESAL series of tables contain annual 18 Kip (80 kN) ESAL estimates and computation parameters for the LTPP lane based on traffic monitoring measurements computed using the 1993 AASHTO Guide for Design of Pavement Structures methodology.
 The data were first added to SDR 25 (January 2011) as a series of database tables contained directly in the PPDB.
-Previously these tables and computation program were contained on Reference Library disk as part of the ESALCalc utility software that was distributed with the SDR.
+Previously these tables and computation program were contained on the Reference Library as part of the ESALCalc utility software that was distributed with the SDR.
 The purpose of adding these tables directly into the PPDB is to make these computed parameters easier to find.

-The ESALCalc program is still distributed on the Reference Library disk to allow data base users to compute ESAL by altering the input parameters.
+The ESALCalc program is still distributed in the Reference Library to allow data base users to compute ESAL by altering the input parameters.
 The ESALCalc documentation contains instructions on how to change ESAL computation inputs in order to produce custom estimates.

-- 12.4.1 TRF_ESAL_COMPUTED.
-The results of the annual ESAL calculations in the LTPP lane are contained in this table.
+TRF_ESAL_COMPUTED: The results of the annual ESAL calculations in the LTPP lane are contained in this table.
 These ESAL estimates are provided only for sites which have an acceptable sample of axle load measurements contained in the LTPP database in the indicated year.
 The axle load sample is expanded to an annual estimate using a time based multiplier.
 The estimates are contained in the KESAL_YEAR field with units of kESAL/year or 1,000 ESAL/year.
-Thus a value of 1 in this field should be interpreted as 1,000 ESAL/year in the LTPP study lane. - 12.4.2 TRF_ESAL_AC_THICK.
-This table contains the values used to compute the structural number for AC surfaced test sections.
+Thus a value of 1 in this field should be interpreted as 1,000 ESAL/year in the LTPP study lane.

+TRF_ESAL_AC_THICK: This table contains the values used to compute the structural number for AC surfaced test sections.
 It includes the thickness, type of layer, layer coefficient, average resilient modulus, and drainage layer coefficient for base and subbase layers.
-This table also includes a start date and end date that these values apply. - 12.4.3 TRF_ESAL_PCC_COMP_THICK.
-This table contains the values used to compute the value of the effective thickness of the PCC layers used in the ESAL calculation.
+This table also includes a start date and end date for which these values apply.

+TRF_ESAL_PCC_COMP_THICK: This table contains the values used to compute the value of the effective thickness of the PCC layers used in the ESAL calculation.
 The table includes information on the thickness of multiple PCC layers and whether or not they are bonded.

-12.4.4 TRF_ESAL_INPUTS_SUMMARY.
-This is the master table which contains a summary if all of the input data used to in the annual ESAL estimate.
+TRF_ESAL_INPUTS_SUMMARY: This is the master table which contains a summary of all of the input data used to in the annual ESAL estimate.
 Contents of this table include: